tjd1234/cmpt383summer2022/docs/languages/README.md

 know as **lexing**.

 **whitespace characters**: A character such as space, newline `\n`, tab `\t`, or return `\r`.
-On white paper, they are not printed and so the white paper is all you see.
-Tokens in a programming language are often separated by whitespace characters.
+On white paper, they are not printed and so white is all you see.
+Tokens in a programming language can often be separated by multiple whitespace characters.